sunboo/yelo/Idea/README.md

 what is yelo? yelo is Delhi's hustle and Bangalore's focus.

-yelo is a mobile only, android first peer-to-peer marketplace.
+yelo is a mobile only, android first peer-to-peer platform.
 We are currently based in Bangalore, India.

 Opensource is a big draw for us.
 We even founded and support an opensource non-profit peer-to-peer network for physical(real) books viz. barter.li (https://github.com/barterli)